13 Tips in Choosing Unique Vacation Destinations

 Yes, this is your chance to widen your horizon and broaden your experience.
 Vacation in a new place, not the usual one you go to each year.

 Try out a new experience.
-Our 70 year old friends whom we thought were not that adventurous went for a balloon ride.
-Go ride an elephant or a camel.
+Our 70-year-old friends, whom we thought were not that adventurous, went for a balloon ride.
+Ride an elephant or a camel.

-Why not, for example, go for some of the sacred vacation destinations?
+Why not, for example, go to some of the sacred vacation destinations?

 Visit the Fatima Shrine in Portugal.
-Visit Lourds in France.
+Visit Lourdes in France.
 Or go on a pilgrimage to Santiago de Compostela.
 Yes, why not?
-You don't have to be a spiritual buff, just curious.
+You don't have to be a spiritual buff; you are just curious.

 3. Choose your destination based on your travel goals

-Not a major goal setting please.
+Not a significant goal setting, please.
 Just have a clear idea of why you want to hit the road.

-If it is to rest, why not hide at home or go to a spa close by and get a sun lamp?
-Save your funds to travel for fun, not the pain of getting some place to do sweet diddly.
+Why not hide at home or go to a spa close by and get a sun lamp if it is to rest?
+Save your funds to travel for fun, not the pain of getting someplace to do sweet diddly.

-If you want adventure, then go for adrenaline high in places that offer these.
-Keep peeking at other issues such as the country's safety and security, health problems or other recent disasters but focus on your main goal.
+If you want adventure, go for adrenaline high in places that offer these.
+Keep peeking at other issues such as the country's safety and security, health problems, or other recent disasters, but focus on your main goal.